hiayethta/cp1404practicals/README.md

-# cp1404_practicals
+# CP1404 Practicals
-CP1404 practical work project
+Practical work for IT@JCU CP1404, 2024